 You know that saying – “If you try to please everybody, you please nobody?”
 That’s got email blast marketing written all over it.

-Because email blast marketing isn’t directed at specific groups of people, you’re basically left with two options:
+Since email blast marketing isn’t directed at specific groups of people, you are basically left with two options:

 Not exactly a great choice.